River Hamble

-Internationally famous as a first-class sailing centre, the River Hamble is also renowned for the excellence of its servicing and repair facilities offered in a variety of marinas and boatyards.
-Whether your interest is racing, power-boating or blue water cruising, the Hamble has the facilities you need; deep water, easy access to the Solent at all states of tide.
+Internationally famous for its first-class sailing amenities and the only maritime training centre of its kind in the world based at Warsash, the River Hamble is also renowned for the excellence of its mooring, servicing and repair facilities provided by its abundant, long-established marinas and boatyards.
+Whether your interest is racing, power-boating or recreational cruising, the Hamble offers all the amenities you will need with its deep water and effortless transit to the Solent at all states of tide.

-Popular with locals and visitors alike, the Hamble is perfect for weekend excursions or as a departure point for destinations further afield.
-It is used extensively by yachtsmen; competitors in Cowes Week and the Round the Island Race use the harbour as a base, and closer to home, local yacht clubs host the Hamble Winter Series, Warsash Spring Series, Bursledon Regatta, National, European and World championships.
+Popular with locals and visitors alike, the idyllic River Hamble is perfect for weekend excursions or as a departure point for destinations further afield and regularly attracts competitors preparing for Cowes Week and the Round the Island Race.
+Local yacht clubs host the Hamble Winter Series, Warsash Spring Series, Bursledon Regatta, National, European and World championships, all of which attract competitors and spectators alike.

 At night, follow Hamble Common Directional light on a bearing of 352°, then Sailing Club Directional light on a bearing of 029° and then follow the lit buoys and piles as above.
 Depths obviously vary.
 Most marinas are dredged to 1.5m.
 Depths in the main channel vary from at least 4m in the approaches, to 2.2m at Bursledon Bend.
 Tidal streams can be very strong, particularly on the ebb.
 Mariners are advised to keep to the centre line or to starboard of the centre line and not too close to the entrance piles, especially at low water.

-There is a 6 knot ‘through the water’ speed limit from No. 1 pile and wash limit on all vessels whilst within the River Hamble harbour limits.
-No anchoring is allowed in the river, except in the Upper Hamble, above River Hamble Country Park Jetty, where anchored boats must not be left unattended.
-Access to the Upper Hamble is through three bridges, the lowest of which (A27) has a clearance of 3.5 metres at Highest Astronomical Tide (HAT).
+There is a 6 knot ‘through the water’ speed limit from No.1 pile and wash limit on all vessels whilst within the River Hamble harbour limits.
+No anchoring is permitted in the river, except in the Upper Hamble, beyond the River Hamble Country Park Jetty.
+Anchored boats must not be left unattended.
+Access to the Upper Hamble requires transiting under three bridges, the lowest of which (A27) has a clearance of 3.5 metres at Highest Astronomical Tide (HAT).

-Visitors should be aware that large numbers of paddle boarders (SUP) and other small craft users can be present throughout the season but most notably in the summer months, particularly from Swanwick northwards to the Upper Hamble.
-A designated route for Paddle craft, marked by simple pictorial signage, is now provided throughout the river to encourage users to keep clear of the main channel.
+Visitors to the river should be aware that large numbers of paddle boarders (SUP) and other small craft users, can be present throughout the season, most notably in the summer months.
+Larger vessels navigating between Swanwick bend and the Upper Hamble should keep a sharp look out and give way to small paddle craft who will be passing along a designated safety route marked throughout the river to encourage users to keep clear of the main channel.

 • Vessels must contact the Harbour Office for permission prior to commencing.

-• 30 mins period only after which a short stay fee applies (see rates).
+• 30 mins free period after which a short stay fee applies (see rates).

-• Vessels/Crew must be engaged in practical mooring practice only (‘touch & go’)
+• Vessels/Crew must be engaged in practical mooring practice manoeuvres only (coming alongside) known as ‘touch & go’

 Hamble Point Marina